tari-project/tari/RFC/src/RFC-0172_PeerToPeerMessagingProtocol.md

 #### PeerConnection

 Represents direct bi-directional connection to another node or client.
-This holds an [InboundConnection] and [OutboundConnection].
-Together the connections form a true peer to peer connection between two nodes.
-This connection is an implementation of the [Harmony pattern](http://zguide.zeromq.org/php:chapter8#toc21).
+As connections are bi-directional, the [PeerConnection] need only hold a single [InboundConnection] or [OutboundConnection], depending on if the node requested a peer connect to it or it is connecting to a peer.

 PeerConnection will send messages to the peer in a non-blocking, asynchronous manner as long as the connection is maintained.